U.S. companies say consumer still strong even as broader outlook dims

 Lower interest rates, which mean reduced borrowing costs, are giving people more money to spend, and that’s likely to be the case for the first half of next year as well, she said.

-On Thursday, Walmart Inc (WMT.N) raised its annual outlook and its chief financial officer, Brett Biggs, told Reuters spending going into the crucial holiday season remained healthy.
+On Thursday, Walmart Inc raised its annual outlook and its chief financial officer, Brett Biggs, told Reuters spending going into the crucial holiday season remained healthy.

 Focus on spending at retailers will remain high next week, when a wide range of retailers report results, wrapping up the reporting period.
-They include Target Corp (TGT.N), Home Depot Inc (HD.N), Gap Inc (GPS.N) and Macy’s Inc (M.N).
+They include Target Corp, Home Depot Inc, Gap Inc and Macy’s Inc.

-Homebuilder Lennar Corp (LEN.N), MasterCard (MA.N) and Tapestry (TPR.N) were among companies alluding to healthy consumer spending during the current reporting period.
+Homebuilder Lennar Corp, MasterCard and Tapestry were among companies alluding to healthy consumer spending during the current reporting period.

-In JPMorgan Chase’s (JPM.N) Oct.
+In JPMorgan Chase’s Oct.
 15 earnings call, Chief Financial Officer Jennifer Piepszak said uncertainty related to trade may be impacting some investing but the U.S. consumer is “incredibly strong.”

 “Sentiment is strong for the consumer, credit is good,” she said.